mwilko/Mobile_Health_App/tests/testtemplate.md

-### What module you're testing e.g. main menu, lifestyle questions, congnition
+### What module you're testing e.g. main menu, lifestyle questions, cognition
 | \#  | OBJECTIVE | INPUT | EXPECTED RESULTS | ACTUAL RESULTS | ASSIGNED TO | DISCREPANCY | NOTES |
 | --- | --------- | ----- | ---------------- | -------------- | ----------- | ----------- | ----- |
 | 1 | Checking that the choice page is displayed when running the app. | Ran VSCode IDE. | Choice Page ran with expected buttons. | Choice Page ran with expected buttons.| N/A | FALSE |